By Peter Appel

 To be honest, some dogs are quite good movers, but most dogs are not.

 They spend most of their time indoors.
 And when they go outside, they’re mostly – like the dogs in the clip – on a leash.

-(By the way, it’s quite funny to see the stray dog in the picture.
-Wonder what he’s telling his tame friends?)
+(By the way, it’s quite funny to see the stray dog in the clip.
+I wonder what he’s telling his tame friends?)

 They simply spend too much time in the same way as their owners do.

 They could do a lot better, but compared to their wild relatives they probably would fall short.